-The Model Context Protocol (MCP) is an open standard, released by Anthropic in November 2024, for connecting AI models to tools and data sources.
-For public websites, it means you can expose your site's functionality as typed, discoverable tools that AI agents can invoke — not just read.
+The Model Context Protocol (MCP) is an open standard, released by Anthropic in November 2024, for connecting AI applications to tools and data sources.
+For public websites, it means you can expose your site's functionality as typed tools and resources that AI clients can invoke or read through an explicit protocol.

 What MCP adds beyond crawling